Are you wondering how to be a minimalist? Perhaps you’re just getting started with the minimalist lifestyle, but you’re not sure what to do first.

 - How To Find Simplicity in Life: 20 Minimalist Living Tips

-How to declutter life a minimalist
+How to declutter like a minimalist (TIPS + RESOURCES)

 Finally, minimalism is about more than decluttering—but decluttering is obviously a powerful part of the process.
 If you need some help, here are a few posts that will help you declutter like a minimalist.